São Paulo: A Deep Dive into Brazil’s Megacity

 Liberdade is particularly popular on Sundays, when the street markets are in full swing.
 Stalls sell traditional Japanese street food such as takoyaki (octopus balls) and yakitori (grilled skewers), while artisans offer everything from hand-painted fans to kimonos.
 We spent a few hours exploring the market, savouring the rich scents and vivid colours, and soaking in the district’s lively energy.

-Another day, another contrasting neighbourhood.
-Our next stop was São Paulo’s Cemetery of Consolation, where towering family vaults and black marble mausoleums tell the story of São Paulo’s wealthy elite.
+São Paulo’s Cemetery of Consolation, where towering family vaults and black marble mausoleums tell the story of São Paulo’s wealthy elite.
 Among the many grand tombs is the Cantarella Vault, home to Alfredo Oliani’s beautiful sculpture, The Last Goodbye, which powerfully captures themes of love and death.
 It’s one of the most poignant statues I’ve seen, a striking piece of art amidst the silence of the cemetery.
+Other sculptures include an old man leading his wife into a tomb and a sad man and his little boy sitting at an empty table after his wife had died.

-The Last Goodbye – Family Cantarella Vault, São Paulo Cemetery, São Paolo, Brazil
+The Last Goodbye – Family Cantarella Vault, São Paulo Cemetery, São Paulo, Brazil

 A Traffic-Free Birthday Celebration

-Our final day in São Paulo happened to coincide with the city’s birthday celebrations.
+Back in 2018, our final day in São Paulo coincided with the city’s birthday celebrations.
 Paulista Avenue was closed to traffic, transformed into a pedestrian haven filled with buskers, cyclists, and families enjoying the festivities.
 The musical diversity on display was impressive, though noticeably lacking in the bossa nova typically associated with Brazil.
 Instead, we were treated to rock, jazz, and even a Hendrix impersonator playing classic guitar riffs.

 This traffic-free day offered us a more relaxed view of Paulista Avenue, contrasting sharply with its usual hustle and bustle.
 The Jardins District, with its gated properties perfectly groomed dogs and corporate business for the day being filled with many families and a much greater diversity of Paulistanos from all areas of the City.
 Highlighting that São Paulo is city of contrasts, where the wealthy stroll alongside skyscrapers; colonial history lives on in the shadows of modernity; where street art lives next to opulent theatres, and where different cultures, from Japanese to African to European, blend to form a vibrant urban tapestry.